lsst-tstn/tstn-010/index.rst

 In the example use-case for this technote, the user wishes to take images with multiple instrument setups.
-Because the focus changes with different glass thicknesses and wavelength, this is the type of functionality that really should belong in the standard control-classes.
+Because the focus changes with different glass thicknesses and wavelength, this is the type of functionality that really should belong in the standard Control Classes.
 However, while this use-case was being developed, that functionality didn't exist and was therefore contained in a utility (in `ts_observing_utilities`).

 To remedy this, the proper path forward is to request that the additional functionality be added.
 To do this,